-- All children will have an equal opportunity to develop personally (i.e. culturally and linguistically) through a quality preschool educational experience - All children will be provided with a quality educational environment that promotes his/her cognitive, social, and emotional growth - All children come to school with a special gift and something to offer; it is the responsibility of caring adults to accept, acknowledge and support them while nurturing their gifts in a warm and respectful quality learning environment - The High Scope Curriculum which is a comprehensive research-based curriculum offers a developmental approach to preschool education and provides the foundation for future successful educational experiences - Effective preschool programs have an effect not only on the preschooler but on the community as well.
+- All children will have an equal opportunity to develop personally (i.e. culturally and linguistically) through a quality preschool educational experience - All children will be provided with a quality educational environment that promotes his/her cognitive, social, and emotional growth - All children come to school with a special gift and something to offer; it is the responsibility of caring adults to accept, acknowledge and support them while nurturing their gifts in a warm and respectful quality learning environment - A developmental approach to preschool education supported by a comprehensive research-based curriculum provides educational opportunities that allow for success in life - Effective preschool programs have an effect not only on the preschooler but on the community as well.
 It has the potential to positively alter the lives of families and the community at large